abirkhan2020/currency-converter/README.md

 - Add screenshots or GIFs to highlight features and UI
 - Update colors and styles in Tailwind config or HTML classes
-- Modify the `currencies` array in `script.js` to add/remove currencies
+- Modify the `currencies` array in `script.ts` to add/remove currencies

 ---